ScaryPoppins/shelfie1/README.md

 This section will help you create the files you need and install the packages you need.

 ## React
-1) Run `create-react-app shelfie` cd into the folder to get started.
+1) Run `create-react-app shelfie` and cd into the folder to get started.
 2) Run `npm i axios --save`.
 This is the only package we need to add for our front end.
 3) Create a component folder inside of src
 4) Inside your component folder create a folder for each component we will be using (Dashboard, Product, Form, and Header)